IonutCava/Divide-Framework/README.md

 # Third Party libs:
 ```
-If I accidentely breached any license, please open an issue and I will address it immediately.
+If I accidentally breached any license, please open an issue and I will address it immediately.
-I did try to comply with all of them, but I may have missed something    .
+I did try to comply with all of them, but I may have missed something.
 ```

 * EASTL: https://github.com/electronicarts/EASTL